-where β is the discount rate.13 Since the labor market flows are on a monthly basis, we set a period to be month-long and adjust output and wage appropriately.
-We assume $\beta = .995$, which is equivalent to an annual discount rate of about 6%.14 We solved this maximization problem numerically.
+where β is the discount rate.22 Since the labor market flows are on a monthly basis, we set a period to be month-long and adjust output and wage appropriately.
+We assume $\beta = .995$, which is equivalent to an annual discount rate of about 6%.23 We solved this maximization problem numerically.
 Given a sequence of L_t , we can calculate the expected discounted sum of the value of a miner's labor, that only depends on the timing of his layoff.
-Further, we can calculate the externality that a miner imposes to the other miners by congesting the labor market,15 that again only depends on the timing of his layoff.
-The timing of layoff can then be ordered by the expected discounted sum of the value of a miner's labor net of his externality.
-By construction, we can increase welfare by moving the timing of layoff form a low-value period to a high-value period.
-Starting with an arbitrarily chosen sequence of L_t , we updated it repeatedly by moving the timing of a single miner from the lowest-value period to the highest-value period until all periods of layoff had the equally highest value.
+Further, we can calculate the externality that a miner imposes to the other miners by congesting the labor market,24 that again only depends on the timing of his layoff.
+The timing of layoff can then be ordered by the expected discounted sum of the value of a miner's labor

-$^{^{13}}$ Note that the sum is over infinite horizon.
+$^{^{22}}$ Note that the sum is over the infinite horizon.
 This is conceptually proper if we view restructuring as a reallocation of labor that will be by default maintained indefinitely.

-14 Since the price and the wage are in units of current USD, the discount rate is a combination of the depreciation of the currency and time-preference.
+23 Since the price and the wage are in units of current USD, the discount rate is a combination of the depreciation of the currency and time-preference.